 Since May 2022 there have been 6 total cases of Mpox in Queensland, with no new cases reported in Queensland since September 2022.
 However, as recently as May 2023 Mpox has been detected in NSW, so we urge everyone to know what to look for, how to reduce their risk of Mpox, and get vaccinated.
 Lets work together and keep the total case number the same.

 HIV and Mpox (Monkeypox/MPXV)

 We know that people living with HIV do make up a higher than expected number of cases from outbreaks in Europe and the Americas.
 Why this is isn’t well understood, as most is based on research in countries where access to HIV treatment is low, which is very different to how we manage HIV in Australia.

 At the moment people living with HIV should follow the same advice as the general population.

-Should evidence emerge that people with suppressed immune systems are at greater risk of MPXV, or ill-health from catching the virus, then updated information and advice will be made available.
+Should evidence emerge that people with suppressed immune systems are at greater risk of Mpox, or ill-health from catching the virus, then updated information and advice will be made available.

-We would encourage any person living with HIV, who is planning to travel to a current MPXV hotspot to speak with their s100 prescribing doctor or your local sexual health service for advice and vaccination when it is available.
+We would encourage any person living with HIV, to speak with their s100 prescribing doctor or your local sexual health service for advice about getting vaccination.